Tuesday, December 18, 2007

 NetSuite requires a maintainable session for subsequent requests after the initial login by way of several cookies they return upon successful authentication.
 The standard Net::HTTP library requires mucking with headers by hand in order to perpetuate cookie information.
 We were easily able to override SOAP::NetHttpClient::Response and SOAP::HTTPStreamHandler in the soap4r gem in order to provide the functionality for maintaining the NetSuite session.

-, NaHi's http-access2 library already provides cookie management (even persistence if needed).
+However, NaHi's http-access2 library already provides cookie management (even persistence if needed).
 After installing visnu's gem it's simply a matter of turning off the SSLConfig#verify_mode and everything works flawlessly.
 The final test code:

 require_gem 'soap4r'